Kansas Military and Veterans Benefits

 • Psychological services

 Who is eligible for care at the Kansas Veterans’ and Soldiers’ Homes?
-To be eligible Veterans must have served on active duty in the U.S. Armed Forces and received an honorable discharge.
-Applicants must also meet one of the following requirements:
+To be eligible Veterans must have served on active duty in the U.S. Armed Forces and received a discharge other than dishonorable and meet the following requirements:

-• Spouse or Surviving Spouse of an eligible Veteran (if space is available)
+• Spouse, Surviving Spouse, or Gold Star Parents of an eligible Veteran (if space is available)

-Admission Priority: First priority for admission is given to Veterans who do not have adequate means of support.
-Within this group, priority will be based on the severity of medical care required and their ability to get care.
+Admission Priority: Priority for admission is given to Veterans who do not have adequate means of support.
+Within this group, priority will be based on the severity of medical care required and their ability to receive care.
 Kansas residency is not a requirement, but Kansas residents will receive preference for admission.

 Kansas Veterans' Homes Application for Admission